 Theological Seminary and has an Advanced Master of Divinity

-with a concentration in Pastoral Leadership from Southwestern
+with a concentration in Pastoral Leaddership from Southwestern

-Rev. Denkins is versatile in many areas of the ministry.
+Rev. Dr. J. D. Denkins is versatile in many areas of the ministry.
 He has

 served as Minister of Youth and led the Young Ambassadors